Delemangi/delemangi.com/README.md

 # Delemangi

-This is my personal homepage, which can be found [here](https://delemangi.com).
+This is my personal homepage, which can currently be found [here](https://delemangi.com).
 It uses React and Material UI.

 ## Quick Setup